nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 ![window velcro](/assets/images/nsm5/window-velcro-on.jpg)

 A Ubiquiti suction cup mount can be used if you need to point the router at an angle.
+The suction cup will fail eventually, so do not use this for long-term installs.

 ![window/wall install](/assets/images/nsm5/window-cup-inside.jpg)